-Taking its cue from the controversial paintings of its odd subject, pic is not so much a biography as a cinematic collage, examining Henry Darger, a self-taught artist who has been posthumously lionized as a visionary genius.
+Taking its cue from the controversial paintings of its singularly odd subject, “In the Realms of the Unreal” is not so much a critical biography as a cinematic collage.
+Documentarian Jessica Yu (“The Living Museum”) employs everything from animation and voiceover thesping to archival documents and eyewitness accounts while examining Henry Darger, a self-taught artist who has been posthumously lionized as a visionary genius.
 Pic is bound to spark debate over style and content, which might be its major selling point in limited theatrical release.

 Conspicuously eschewing aesthetic appraisals or psychological experts, “Realms” takes an implicitly sympathetic view of Darger.
 The reclusive janitor and dishwasher toiled in obscurity for nearly 60 years, filling his Chicago apartment with hundreds of paintings — some more than 10 feet long, with collages made of images culled from coloring books, newspapers and magazines — and thousands of typed or handwritten manuscript pages.
 His magnum opus is “In the Realms of the Unreal,” a 15,000-page fantasy-adventure novel detailing a decades-long battle between armies of Christian heroes and ungodly villains over the fate of enslaved orphan children.

 Since his death at 81 in 1973, selections from Darger’s prodigious output — discovered by his former landlord, who retains control of his legacy — have been exhibited in museums throughout the world, and have inspired poetry, music, ballets and operas.
 Several critics and curators have lavished praise on the vivid colors and sophisticated compositions of his intensely beautiful and often disturbingly violent paintings.